 A URL redirect (301 redirect) tells search engines that the URL has permanently moved, so that visitors will be directed to the new URL instead.
 Anyone who types in the old URL will also be automatically taken to the new URL.

 Creating URL redirects

 To start creating URL redirects, log into your Jimdo website and follow these steps:

-- Go to Settings > SEO > URL Redirects.
+- Open the Menu and navigate to SEO > Settings > URL Redirects.

 - Add the source URL into the Redirect this URL... field.
 When you type in the URL you want to redirect, do not include your domain (yourwebsite.com)—only the URL that comes after that, including the initial forward slash (/).
 For example: enter /bicycles/spring-sale instead of yoursite.com/bicycles/spring-sale.